 From pottery to pop art

-The chances of me buying art are (as my maths teacher used to say) so close to zero to be indistinguishable from it.
+The chances of me buying high-end art are (as my maths teacher used to say) so close to zero to be indistinguishable from it.
 At least until the mortgage is paid off.
 But whether you’re buying or browsing, Art Austria makes for an impressive experience.

 Dates, tickets & tips